ethereum/go-ethereum/README.md

 This section explains how to run the tomo binary.
 We also offer an official Docker image and a quick startup cli if your goal is to run a masternode.
-Please refer the [official documentation](https://docs.tomochain.com/get-started/masternode) on how to become a masternode for more information.
+Please refer the [official documentation](https://docs.tomochain.com/get-started/run-node/) on how to run a node.

 ### Attaching to the Tomochain test network